 On the surface the Musical.ly app is a lip sync app, but there is more to it than that, and 60 million users are using this app regularly.
 The app even landed, Baby Ariel, one of the popular Musical.ly users on Good Morning America.

+Users can Go Live on Musical.ly using the Live.ly app on the iPhone to live stream moments with fans.
+You can also do Musical.ly Duets with other users.
 The app now allows users to make a Musical.ly story that combines multiple clips up to 60 seconds in length.
 A new tab shows Musical.ly videos near you, in your city if there are any.

 The musical.ly iPhone app delivers an instant video experience that lets users take part in contests, follow power users, musicians and celebrities as a way to get started.
 Users can also use the musical.ly app to create instant music videos that combine a variety of effects and lip sync voice overs.